open-mmlab/mmaction2/tools/data/activitynet/README.md

 bash extract_frames.sh
 ```

-These three commands above can generate images with size 340x256, if you want to generate images with short edge 320 (320p),
-you can change the args `--new-width 340 --new-height 256` to `--new-short 320`.
+The command above can generate images with new short edge 256.
+If you want to generate images with short edge 320 (320p), or with fix size 340x256, you can change the args `--new-short 256` to `--new-short 320` or `--new-width 340 --new-height 256`.
 More details can be found in [data_preparation](/docs/data_preparation.md)

 ### Step 4.
 Generate File List for ActivityNet Finetuning